-- 5.8.20.
-RE:FIT London is jointly funded by the GLA and the European Union European Regional Development Fund, and is helping to achieve the Mayor's aim for London to be a zero carbon city by 2050.
+- 5.8.24.
+RE:FIT London is jointly funded by the GLA and the European Union European Regional Development Fund, and helping to achieve the Mayor's aim for London to be a zero carbon city by 2050 as part of the Mayor's £34m Energy for Londoners programme.
 The programme is designed to help public sector organisations save carbon, energy and money by retrofitting buildings to make them more energy efficient, from simple measures like lighting and controls to solar panels.
-Since it was established in 2009 the programme has not only reduced carbon emissions, but also resulted in large guaranteed energy savings (typically around 15-25%). - 5.8.21.
-The RE:FIT London Programme Delivery Unit is an expert team which provides free end to end support to deliver projects. - 5.8.22.
+Since it was established in 2009 the programme has not only reduced carbon emissions, but also resulted in large guaranteed energy savings (typically around 15-25%). - 5.8.25.
+The RE:FIT London Programme Delivery Unit is an expert team which provides free end to end support to deliver projects. - 5.8.26.
 The RE:FIT framework of energy service companies saves time and resources for organisations that are procuring retrofit services and works and because it is an energy performance contracting framework guarantees energy and cost savings.
 Schools in particular benefit from being able to procure through this framework via a fast-track route.
-Further information is available at www.london.gov.uk/refit
+Further information is available at www.london.gov.uk/refit walking, they often choose to link it to incentives - such as local grant funding through their LIP programmes and priority access to other opportunities.